IMGIITRoorkee/omniport-docs/docs/source/index.rst

   The very classy Omniport wordmark, designed by `Kunal Satpal <https://kunalsatpal.com/>`_

 Omniport also comes with a powerful collection of apps and is simple enough for you to be able to write your own.
+It's legit magic.
+Pure, unadulterated magic.

 This documentation walks you through the Omniport project.
 It explains its philosophy and its features.
 It explains the technologies involved in the